Maternal death: Prevention

-According to UNFPA, there are four essential elements for prevention of maternal death.
-These include, prenatal care, assistance with birth, access to emergency obstetric care and adequate postnatal care.
-It is recommended that expectant mothers receive at least four antenatal visits to check and monitor the health of mother and fetus.
-Second, skilled birth attendance with emergency backup such as doctors, nurses and midwives who have the skills to manage normal deliveries and recognize the onset of complications.
-Third, emergency obstetric care to address the major causes of maternal death which are hemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labor.
-Lastly, postnatal care which is the six weeks following delivery.
-During this time, bleeding, sepsis and hypertensive disorders can occur, and newborns are extremely vulnerable in the immediate aftermath of birth.
-Therefore, follow-up visits by a health worker to assess the health of both mother and child in the postnatal period is strongly recommended.
+According to UNFPA, there are four essential elements for preventing maternal death.
+These include prenatal care, assistance with birth, access to emergency obstetric care, and adequate postnatal care.
+It is recommended that expectant mothers receive at least four antenatal visits to check and monitor the health of the mother and fetus.
+Second, skilled birth attendance with emergency backup, such as doctors, nurses, and midwives who can manage normal deliveries and recognize the onset of complications.
+Third, emergency obstetric care to address the major causes of maternal death, which are hemorrhage, sepsis, unsafe abortion, hypertensive disorders, and obstructed labor.
+Lastly, postnatal care, which is the six weeks following delivery.
+During this time, bleeding, sepsis, and hypertensive disorders can occur, and newborns are extremely vulnerable in the immediate aftermath of birth.
+Therefore, follow-up visits by a health worker to assess the health of both mother and child in the postnatal period are strongly recommended.

-Additionally, reliable access to information, compassionate counseling and quality services for the management of any issues that arise from abortions (whether safe or unsafe) can be beneficial in reducing the number of maternal deaths.
-In regions where abortion is legal, abortion practices need to be safe in order to effectively reduce the number of maternal deaths related to abortion.
+Additionally, reliable access to information, compassionate counseling, and quality services for the management of any issues that arise from abortions (whether safe or unsafe) can be beneficial in reducing the number of maternal deaths.
+In regions where abortion is legal, abortion practices need to be safe to reduce the number of maternal deaths related to abortion effectively.